Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 The process of tracking feature points present a number of challenges.

 * We must determine which features can be tracked, so that our algorithms can efficiently track them accross multiple frames.
-* We must account for objects that are ot moving, but have their appearance changing over time due to other factors like rotation, moving into shadows, and so on.
+* We must account for objects that are not moving, but have their appearance changing over time due to other factors like rotation, moving into shadows, and so on.
   * For example, a stationary object could appear to be moving if a shadow is being cast over it, darkening it from one side to the other.
 * We must correct drift, which is when small errors in the location of key points can accumulate over time as appearance model is updated.
 * We need to be able to introduce and remove some or all of the tracked points, as objects are allowed to leave the frame entirely or reenter at a later stage.

 ### Quality of Good Features

 To account for these challenges, the features from the images that we decide to use must be resilient in those ways.
-In particlar, we need a technique that can measure the quality of features from just a single image, and we need to avoid smooth regions and edges.
+In particlar, we need a technique that can measure the quality of features from just a single image, and we want to avoid smooth regions and edges.

-For example, we do not want to track "ambiguous" locations, meaning large undifferentiated regions of the image that are hard to "anchor" to a specific location, such as arbitrary points along edges or faces or smooth color gradients.
+For example, we do not want to track "ambiguous" locations, meaning large undifferentiated regions of the image that are hard to "anchor" to a specific location, such as arbitrary points along edges, faces, or smooth color gradients.
 We want to look at corners and sharp changes.

 A feasible solution is using Harris Corners.
 We can leverage the Harris method to detect corners as key points and determine the quality of our key points from single images.
 For example, we can use Harris to get the corners of the very first frame, then track them from there.
 This practice guarantees small error sensitivity.